henryjos/Battle-of-Neighborhoods/README.md

 The NBViewer for this Notebook is: https://nbviewer.jupyter.org/github/henryjos/Battle-of-Neighborhoods/blob/master/Battle-of-Neighborhoods.ipynb

+The Notebook for the Project is:

+The Report for the project is: Determining Food Deserts Using Foursquare.pdf

 The Slide Presentation for the project is: Chicago_Food_Deserts2.pdf

-The Report for the project is